Available in Classic and VPC

 - Click [Next].

-- Bucket versioning: Once enabled, you cannot disable it.
+- Bucket version management: Once enabled, you cannot disable it.
 You can only pause the feature when you are not using it.

-- For more information about version management, see Bucket versioning guide.
+- For more information about version management, see Bucket version management guide.

 - After confirming the information you entered, click [Create bucket].